 The following word processor file formats will be accepted for the manuscript:

 Rich text format (RTF)

-The articles proposed for publication in NSC Nursing must be sent via e-mail to the Scientific Committee address:
+Articles submitted for publication in the journal NSC Nursing should be sent by e-mail to the Scientific Committee address:

 All manuscripts conforming to editorial standards are generally assigned to two or more reviewers, who assess the methodological quality of the work and any proposals for changes to be made by the authors.
 In his or her evaluation, the reviewer will consider: adherence to editorial standards and the methodological quality of the manuscript.

 The Scientific Committee, based on the reviewers’ feedback, will decide whether the work can be accepted, be considered acceptable after revisions and modifications (giving reasons) or be rejected (giving reasons).
 The reviewers’ assessment will be communicated within 15-30 days to the address provided by the author in the submission phase.
 The manuscript, if accepted, will be published online on the NSC Nursing website, generally within 30 working days.